Qbehoopin/Stat-Global-E-commerce/README.md

 ## Features

 ### Customer Features
+- **Password-Protected Landing Page**: Exclusive access control with minimalist, elite design
+- **Waitlist System**: Join waitlist for early access to new drops
 - **Product Catalog**: Browse products by category with search and sorting
 - **Product Details**: Detailed product pages with images and descriptions
 - **Shopping Cart**: Add, update, and remove items from cart